 "Com Ed" means Commonwealth Edison and its successors and assigns.

 "Com Ed Control Area" means the adjacent control area directly connected to the Lincoln Center Control Area.
-The Com Ed Control Area is controlled by Com Ed.
+The Com Ed Control Area is controlled by Com Ed as of the date of execution of this Agreement.

 "Control Area Operating Procedure” means the procedure written and agreed to by EnronSE and Allegheny, a copy of which is Exhibit “A”.